uqlibrary/technology-training/OpenRefine/openrefine.md

 1. Click the drop-down menu on the Title column
 1. Choose `Edit cells > Transform...`
 1. In the Expression box type `value.toTitlecase()`
-1. In the `Review` tab, note that you can see what the effect of running this will be
+1. In the `Preview` tab, note that you can see what the effect of running this will be
 1. Click <kbd>OK</kbd>

 #### Undo and redo transformations